-Superintendents - Nika Lee (509-520-0075) & Katie Duff (503-801-2034) Pack goats - Kim Holderman (509-730-9860)
+Superintendents - Nika Lee (509-520-0075) & Katie Duff (503-801-2034) Pack Goats - Kim Holderman (509-730-9860) & Bodie Holderman

 - 1. Read carefully, all the general rules in the front of the Premium Book. - 2.
 Visible abscess, ringworm or eye sores in any stage are not allowed. - 3.
-Age of animal is based on date of judging. - 4.
-No wether classes offered for dairy animals. - 5.
-Dairy entered according to breed standard - 6.
+Age of the animal is based on the date of judging.

+- 4. No wether classes offered for dairy animals. - 5.
+Dairy goats should be entered according to breed standards. - 6.
 Show dress should be white for dairy goats and appropriate dress for the other breeds. - 7.
 All dairy breeds will be shown together. - 8.
 All goats exhibited must have proper Scrapie Eradication Identification.
 Official USDA tag, breed tattoo, USDA tattoo, etc. are examples of official identification.
 Contact Extension office for details.